Ambiabstract/Select_Concave_Polygons/README.md

 # Select_Concave_Polygons
 This is a Python script for 3ds Max that selects concave polygons.
 It uses pymxs.
-Tested on 2023.
+Tested only on 2023.

 ## What?
 Selecting these guys with one click